Calumet, Michigan: Protestant churches

-The city, at one time, Calumet had six active Lutheran churches (two of which were Laestadian), three Methodist churches, as well as an Episcopal, Congregationalist, Baptist and Presbyterian church.
+The city, at one time, had six active Lutheran churches (two of which were Laestadian), three Methodist churches, as well as an Episcopal, Congregationalist, Baptist and Presbyterian church.

 Today, only one Lutheran, Baptist, Methodist, and Episcopal church remain open.
 Additionally, another Baptist church has opened.
 Two of the former Lutheran churches and the Presbyterian church are still standing today but are not in use.